 Restricted Cash: Restricted cash include amounts held in money market accounts from proceeds of notes payable and amounts received from donors for long term investment.
-At June 30, 2022, the College's \$30,000 in restricted cash consisted of unspent notes payable proceeds.
+At June 30, 2023, the College did not report any restricted cash as it was released to meet its obligations related to long-term assets.